 It's all new to me

-Your music has a 60’ies, psychedelic feeling to it.
+Your music has a '60s, psychedelic feel to it.
 How come a young guy from the Netherlands plays this kind of music?

 The Zombies and Pink Floyd were good

-In this respect, it’s natural that it’s mostly other musicians’ music that inspires him when writing new material – here among a few surprises and perhaps lesser known artists:
+In this respect, it's natural that it's mostly other musicians' music that inspires Jacco when writing new material – including a few surprises and perhaps lesser-known artists:

-Right now, he’s on a tour himself along with his band.
-He’ll be touring until February.
-And then he’ll finally take some time off to work on new material.
-Going back to the US for Austin Psych Fest in May 2014, though, which he – no surprise – really is looking forward to.
+Right now, Jacco is also touring with his band until February.
+He'll then take some time off to work on new material, before travelling to the US for Austin Psych Fest in May 2014, which he's really looking forward to.

 I enjoy warm analogue sounds

-What is your relation to “good” sound – being a part of a generation that grew up with mp3’s and wireless interpretations of electric signals?
+What is your relationship to 'good' sound – being a part of a generation that grew up with MP3s and wireless interpretations of electric signals?

 Not afraid of YouTube or Spotify

-Jacco Gardner doesn’t seem to care much about trends and fashions either.
-He just likes the music he likes – although there is an obvious tendency:
+He doesn't seem to care much about trends and fashions either.
+He just likes the music he likes – although there are obvious influences: